CIS5650-Fall-2025/Project3-CUDA-Path-Tracer/README.md

 | ---------------------------- | -------------------------- | ----------------------------- |
 | ![](results/MIS/MISBSDF.png) | ![](results/MIS/MISDI.png) | ![](results/MIS/MISVeach.png) |

-So a good practice might be to combine the two method.
+So a good practice might be to combine the two method, which is the main idea of Multi-Importance Sampling.
 To ensure energy-conserving contribution, we use Power Heuristic to calculate the appropriate weight for the directional light radiance.

 Also by having an additional directional light contribution, we can acchieve a faster convergence.
 In order to make a correct contribution to our final color.
 At each bounce, multiply the sampled radiance with corresponding throughput (radiance `*` accumThroughput `*` BSDF(wo, wdirect)).